jordanrobinson/blog/_posts/2015-01-16-Site-Redesign.md

 ![alt text](http://blog.jordanrobinson.co.uk/public/images/diamonds.png "A d3 and css based diamond effect")

 This is still in the proof of concept stages, but it does go to show how easy it is to make something using d3 with a little persistence.
-The code will be up on github in a branch for the site redesign soon if you're interested, or if you want to see me experimenting in realtime, the JSBin is right here:
+The code will be up on github in a branch for the site redesign soon if you're interested, or if you want to see me experimenting in realtime, the JSBin is right [here](http://jsbin.com/kogove/edit).